qhariN/Cromo/README.md

 ### Start the server, listen to port

-By default, Cromo will listen to port `Bun.env.PORT`, if it is not set, it will listen to port 3000.
+By default, Cromo will listen to port `Bun.env.PORT`, and if it is not set, it will listen to port 3000.
+However, you can change it by passing the `port` option during initialization.

+Here is an example of starting the server:

 ```ts
 cromo.listen(port => {